 |Summary||German Language Paper 2 is a course in analytical writing in semester 1 and literary translation from German into English in semester 2.

-The analytical writing element of the course teaches students to engage critically with German scholarly sources and to structure and sustain, in German, an argument relating to political, cultural, or social issues in an academic context.
+The analytical writing element of the course teaches students how to write a commentary, engage critically with German scholarly sources and to structure and sustain, in German, an argument relating to political, cultural, or social issues in an academic context.
 The course will develop students writing style and vocabulary in German and their competence in academic German grammar and syntax.
 In the second semester, students will practise translating literary extracts with a view to developing cultural awareness and linguistic sensitivity, as well as good translating skills.
 Students will also write a translation commentary that gives an account of the translation strategy used, how you translated the text and resolved the problems encountered.

 Entry Requirements (not applicable to Visiting Students)